core-wg/resource-directory/draft-ietf-core-resource-directory.md

   but there is insufficient implementation and deployment experience with them to warrant a change changes on that front at this point.
   The specification can later be extended compatibly to allow these cases and drop the requirement of Limited Link Format.

+* Add Request freshness subsection

+  It is now recommended (with security considerations on consequences of not doing it) to require ordering of RD operations.

+  The Echo mechanism (previously suggested in various places but never exclusively) is the one prescribed way of getting this ordering, making the echo-request-tag reference normative.

+* Inconsistencies and extraneous quotings removed from examples.

 changes from -25 to -26

 * Security policies: